-Looking for a cheap dentist without insurance?
-It can be frustrating, daunting, overwhelming, angering and downright stressful to try to navigate our healthcare system if you are anything less than the top 1% in terms of wealth.
+Looking for a cheap dentist near you without insurance?
+It can be frustrating, overwhelming, and downright stressful to try to navigate our healthcare system if you are anything less than the top 1% in terms of wealth.

-The good news is, chances are that you can find the dental care you need, at a price that you can afford (even if that means free).
-There are countless nonprofits, charity organizations and benevolent dentists around the country who care more about equal access to oral health than they do about making money.
-It's just that finding them can be difficult.
-That's why we've compiled a list of some of the most important resources out there for affordable dental care for those who have no insurance but need dental work, or are underinsured, whether due to financing or eligibility problems.
+That's why we've compiled a list of some of the most important resources for affordable dental care for adults without insurance, for those who have no insurance but need cheap dental work, or are underinsured, whether due to financing or eligibility problems.

 - Federally-funded programs

 - Free clinics

 Firstly, you can call the number below to get connected with a dentist in your area and check their dental prices without insurance.